-- Class I Bikeways (Multi-Use Paths).
-Class I bikeways are facilities that are physically separated from vehicles, designated for the exclusive use of bicyclists and pedestrians with minimal vehicle crossings. - Class II Bikeways (Bike Lanes).
+- Class II Bikeways (Bike Lanes).
 Class II bikeways are striped lanes designated for the use of bicycles on a street or highway.
 Vehicle parking and vehicle/pedestrian cross flow are permitted at designated locations. - Class III Bikeways (Bike Routes).
 Class III bikeways, also referred to as bike routes, are only identified by signs or pavement markings.
 A bicycle route is meant for use by bicyclists and for motor vehicle travel (i.e., shared use). - Class IV Bikeways (Cycle Tracks).
-Class IV bikeways, also referred to as cycle tracks, are protected bike lanes, which provide a right-of-way designated exclusively for bicycle travel within a roadway that is protected from vehicular traffic with devices

-- such as curbs, flexible posts, inflexible physical barriers, or on-street parking. - Bicycle Boulevards.
+Class IV bikeways, also referred to as cycle tracks, are protected bike lanes, which provide a right-of-way designated exclusively for bicycle travel within a roadway that is protected from vehicular traffic with devices such as curbs, flexible posts, inflexible physical barriers, or on-street parking. - Bicycle Boulevards.
 Bicycle Boulevards are convenient, low-stress cycling environments on low traffic volume streets, typically parallel to higher traffic volume streets as an alternative to them.
 These roads prioritize bicyclists and typically include speed and traffic volume management measures, such as intersection ROW control, to discourage motor vehicle traffic.